 Leisure in Auckland

-Discover the range of entertainment, sport and recreation possibilities Auckland has to offer.
+Discover the range of entertainment, sport and recreation possibilities that the University and Auckland as a City have to offer.

 There are plenty of live theatres in Auckland City and on the North Shore.
 Mainstream commercial plays and musicals are held in the large auditoriums of the Civic Theatre, Q Theatre and the Aotea Centre.
 For more fringe productions, check out smaller venues such as the Basement Theatre.